alsosprachben/mnvkd/README.md

 Each I/O block forms an inter-process I/O future (external to the process).
 When a poller has detected that the block is invalid, and the coroutine may continue, the Inter-Process future allows it to reschedule the coroutine, re-enable access to its micro-process's micro-heap, then restart the micro-process.

+### Kernel Network Event Loop

+Kernel:
+ - `vk_kern.h`
+ - `vk_kern_s.h`
+ - `vk_kern.c`

-The network poller is therefore a privileged process that is effectively the kernel.
+The network poller is therefore a privileged process that is effectively the kernel that dispatches processes from the run queue and the ready events from the blocked queue.
 There is [a proposed design for system calls to protect this privileged kernel memory](https://spatiotemporal.io/#proposalasyscallisolatingsyscallforisolateduserlandscheduling), forming a new type of isolating virtualization.

+The kernel is allocated from its own micro-heap of contiguous memory that holds:
+1. the process table,
+2. the heads of the run and blocked queues,
+3. the poll events populated from the events of the blocked processes, and
+4. The poll event index to copy returning events back to blocked processes.

+To improve isolation, when a process is executing, its change in membership of the kernel run queue and blocked queue is held locally until after execution, then the state is flushed outside execution scope.
+Manipulating the queues involves manipulating list links on other processes, and only the kernel can manipulate other processes.

 ## Design